 - 1. Engaging Opening Section or Paragraph

-In order to engage your readers, you must choose words and phrasing that are clear and understandable.
-You owe it to the people who will be reading what you have written so they can understand exactly what's going on in your story from its starting point to its end.
+In order to engage your readers, you must choose words and phrases that are clear and understandable.
+You owe it to the people who will be reading what you have written.
+So they can understand exactly what's going on in your story from its starting point to its end.

 - Clear language